ucdavisdatalab/workshop_llm_with_ollama/chapters/05_Interacting_directly_with_the_model.md

 Interacting Directly with the Model
 ===================================

 So far, all of our interactions with the LLM have been executed via the generative prompting mechanism.
-But a rich textual model lies behind the generative side of LLMs, and it is often beneficial, as well as interesting, to interact directly with the model itself, completely, or at least partially, bypassing the generative aspects of the LLM.
+But, a rich textual model lies behind the generative side of LLMs and it is often beneficial, as well as interesting, to interact directly with the model itself by completely, or at least partially, bypassing the generative aspects of the LLM.
 In this final chapter we'll setup a simple Retrieval-Augmented Generation (RAG) workflow as a means of demonstrating how interacting directly with the LLM model can be used to solve common research problems.

 The Vector Space Concept
 ------------------------
-LLMs are built primarily using a Transformer model design, which is an iteration of the word embedings models first introduced in 2013 by Mikolov, et al in [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781).
+LLMs are built primarily using a transformer model design, which is an iteration of the word embedings models first introduced in 2013 by Mikolov et al in [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781).

-Vector models represent the semantic space of every word in a known vocabulary as large vector of *n* calculated parameters, where the parametric values assigned to a given word contain weights that are related to the values of the same parameter for every other word.
+Vector models represent the semantic space of every word in a known vocabulary as a large vector of *n* calculated parameters, where the parametric values assigned to a given word contain weights that are related to the values of the same parameter for every other word.
 The details of the various methods of calculating these weights is beyond the scope of this workshop.
-(See the paper referenced in the above paragraph.).
-The important thing to know in this context is that if you introduce a new word or document into the model, the weights of every parameter for every work will change.
-A non-mathematical way to say this is the parametric definition of each word in the model contains within it the knowledge of every other word in the model.
+(See the paper referenced in the above paragraph.)
+The important thing to know in this context is that if you introduce a new word or document into the model, the weights of every parameter for every word will change.
+A non-mathematical way to say this is that the parametric definition of each word in the model contains within it the knowledge of every other word in the model.

 The below output shows the vector space for a single word from the Ollama model: